Nothing stopping PM from signing stat dec – go ahead

 How Michael Towke’s brutal political takedown came back to bite Scott Morrison

-From Redda: ″When you’re free with the reality, when you’ll do something to realize an finish, whenever you stroll throughout folks to get what you need, ultimately it is going to meet up with you.
-As they’ve mentioned for a really very long time, ‘What goes around comes around’.″
+From Redda: ″When you’re unfastened with the reality, when you’ll do something to realize an finish, while you stroll throughout individuals to get what you need, finally it’s going to meet up with you.
+As they’ve stated for a really very long time, ‘What goes around comes around’.″

-- To submit a letter to The Sydney Morning Herald, e-mail letters@smh.com.au.
-Click here for recommendations on methods to submit letters.
+- To submit a letter to The Sydney Morning Herald, e mail letters@smh.com.au.
+Click here for tips about learn how to submit letters.